 Moreover, online skills assessment tools help you in tapping into a more diverse pool.
 Since the candidates would be able to appear for the test from any part of the world, some restrictions such as location and availability won’t be a problem anymore.

-- Restructuring Recruitment Strategy: Traditional methods of conducting interviews would not work in today’s world.
+- Restructuring Recruitment Strategy: Traditional methods of conducting interviews would not work in today’s world of remote hiring.
 Hence, it is important to modify your recruitment strategy to suit the new needs.

 This will leave you to do very little during the online interview, and shorten the duration of the interview significantly.